datatas/datatas.github.io/constitution/index.md

 - To provide education and training materials for newcomers to data processing and analysis through organised events (see 3.b), and through the development of an online repository of introductory programming reference materials;

--To maintain a list of relevant data sources for members;
+- To maintain a list of relevant data sources for members;

--To organise or compete in data-related competitions (e.g, GovHack) as interest arises from members;
+- To organise or compete in data-related competitions (e.g, GovHack) as interest arises from members;

 - The acceptance of a gift for any of the objects or purposes of the Society;